antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier.md

 .say for @wCommands.pick(12).sort
 ```
 ```
-# calculate profile for the s1u2h together with mpy5e3kx72 and mpy5e3kx72 , and mpy5e3kx72 and mpy5e3kx72 together with mpy5e3kx72 => Recommendations
+# compute profile for r98w0 , rkzbaou1g7 together with rkzbaou1g7 => Recommendations
-# generate the standard workflow with gui10jevz => Recommendations
+# generate the recommender over the 0rl => Recommendations
-# how many nets in repository => NeuralNetworkCreation
+# how many networks => NeuralNetworkCreation
-# make a random-driven data set for max number of values 299 => RandomTabularDataset
+# make a random-driven tabular data set for => RandomTabularDataset
-# make ensemble with 474.094 NearestNeighbors from nr2y for of data => Classification
+# modify boolean variables into symbolic => Classification
-# recommend through the consumption profile 7nt4owyr93 together with gn47hp2 together with gn47hp2 , gn47hp2 => Recommendations
+# recommend over history y5g8v => Recommendations
-# remove the outliers => Classification
+# set decoder tokens => NeuralNetworkCreation
-# set decoder Boolean by edi74qy edi74qy edi74qy edi74qy => NeuralNetworkCreation
+# set encoder Characters => NeuralNetworkCreation
-# set decoder Image3D with hop6 hop6 hop6 => NeuralNetworkCreation
+# show classifier measurements test results classification threshold 742.444 of dahm7ip26g => Classification
-# split => Classification
+# split the into 271.426 % of testing => Classification
-# verify the MeanCrossEntropy is greater than False => Classification
+# verify that FalseNegativeRate of tgvh is equal to 63.9506 => Classification
-# what is the number of the nets generate network state object for u8il0ksb45 => NeuralNetworkCreation
+# what is the number of neural models => NeuralNetworkCreation
 ```

 ------